mnbf9rca/cups-google-print/README.md

 # cups-google-print
-> Please log issues on GitHub, not here...
+> Please log issues on GitHub (https://github.com/mnbf9rca/cups-google-print), not here...

 Docker container with CUPS, Apple AirPrint and Google Cloud Print.

 At the moment it seems to be working.
 Only Google Local Print is supported until I can figure out how to allow users to generate config for GCP.
+If you have a config file, you can store this in the root of your config folder as ```gcp-cups-connector.config.json``` and it'll automatically be used.

 ## Usage
 * Configure mappings: